All Products

 System Disk

-• If you select Enterprise SSD (ESSD) as the system disk type, you can set a custom performance level for the system disk.
-You can select higher PLs for ESSDs with larger storage capacities.
+• If you select Enterprise SSD (ESSD), you can set a custom performance level.
+You can select higher performance levels (PLs) for ESSDs with larger storage capacities.
 For example, you can select PL 2 for an ESSD with a storage capacity of more than 460 GiB.
 You can select PL 3 for an ESSD with a storage capacity of more than 1,260 GiB.
-For more information, see Capacities and performance levels.
+For more information, see Capacity and PLs.

 • You can select Encryption only if you set the system disk type to Enterprise SSD (ESSD).
 By default, the default service CMK is used to encrypt the system disk.
-You can also use an existing CMK generated by using BYOK in KMS.
+You can also use an existing CMK generated by using Bring Your Own Key (BYOK) in KMS.

 You can select More System Disk Types and select a disk type other than the current one in the System Disk section to improve the success rate of system disk creation.
 The system will attempt to create a system disk based on the specified disk types in sequence.